SanjanaHoskote/TCL_WORKSHOP_SANJANA/README.md

 ## DAY2
 ####
--Autocreation of variables\
+- Autocreation of variables
--convertiing .csv to matrix object\
+- Convertiing .csv to matrix object
--Computing row numbers of all constraints
+- Computing row numbers of all constraints

 ### Output